 Because a diagnosis of IBS is based on symptoms, getting a diagnosis does not explain what the causes may be.
 However, we know that it can often develop after a gut infection,1,2 such as Campylobacter, and it is associated with a change in the composition of the gut bacteria (dysbiosis).3,4 As well as imbalances in gut bacteria, people with IBS may also have “leaky gut”,5-10 changes in the hormones that control how fast food moves through the intestines, how much digestive enzyme they secrete,11 and may have some kind of intolerance to certain specific foods.12

 How can diet help IBS?

 Changing your diet can help improve the balance of your gut bacteria, influence the hormones that control the digestive process, encourage digestive enzyme production and remove foods to which you are intolerant: all of this can dramatically help symptoms.
 Given that over 80% of IBS sufferers report worsening of symptoms with some foods,13,14 looking at changing how you eat is certainly worth considering.
 Unfortunately, the scientific studies are not able to agree on what that diet should be.13 This is likely because the specific factors affecting an individual will vary from person to person.
 This does not mean that it is not possible to find the perfect diet for YOU.
 You just need to know how to go about it!
-Get practical tips on how to formulate the perfect IBS diet for you, here.
+Get practical tips on how to formulate the perfect IBS diet for you, in Part 2.